ibm-cloud-docs/solution-tutorials/solution42-web-app-private-network.md

 1. The step in this tutorial to configure file storage for backup is optional and not required to demonstrate this scenario.

-2. The virtual servers used in this tutorial are deployed onto the VLAN and subnet protected by the APP zone behind the VRA.
+2. The virtual servers used in this tutorial are deployed onto the VLAN and subnet protected by the APP firewall zone behind the VRA.
 In a change to the original tutorial it is necessary to use the **SoftLayer Device** menu on the **[SoftLayer Dashboard]( https://control.softlayer.com)** to order the virtual servers.
-This dialog allows the \<Private VLAN ID\> of the APP zone to be specified when the new devices are provisioned.
+This dialog allows the \<Private VLAN ID\> of the APP zone to be specified when the new servers are provisioned.
 Note you will be prompted to enter your IBM ID again.
 It is not possible to specify VLANs when ordering servers from the IBM Cloud services catalog, or the default infrastructure console.

 See the [Order the first virtual server](https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#order_virtualserver) instructions in the [Isolate workloads with a secure private network]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network) tutorial for details of how to specify the \<Private VLAN ID\> when ordering a virtual server.
-Also remember to select the SSH key to allow access to the virtual servers.
+Also remember to select your SSH key uploaded earlier in the tutorial to allow access to the virtual servers.

 At the end of this step the load balancer should be in a healthy state and the Wordpress site accessible on the internet.
-The virtual servers making up the web application are protected from external access via the internet by the VRA firewall.
+The virtual servers making up the web application are protected from external access via the internet by the VRA firewall and the only access is via the load balancer.
 For a production environment DDoS protection and Web Application Firewall (WAF) should also be consider as provided by [{{site.data.keyword.Bluemix_notm}} Internet Services](https://console.bluemix.net/catalog/services/internet-services).

 ## Remove resources